Close Menu

 Maximizing Natural Light

-Thoughtful window placement, sizing, and selection of complimentary daylighting features like skylights optimize natural illumination indoors.
+Thoughtful window placement, sizing, and selection of complementary daylighting features like skylights optimize natural illumination indoors.
 Vertical windows positioned on the brightest sides of homes—often southern exposures in the northern hemisphere—invite the most downlight deep into interior spaces.
 For north exposures where direct sunlight penetration is minimal, taller windows draw light farther inside.
 Installing multiple smaller windows versus one large pane also distributes daylight more evenly without glare hotspots.

 Clerestory panels installed along the tops of walls or roofs allow the top floor or attic to benefit from uplighting when direct sunlight cannot vertically penetrate deeper into the home.
 Roof monitors and light tubes deliver soft, glare-free natural illumination to center hallways and stairwells.
 Skylights puncturing the roof plane in strategic high-traffic areas like kitchens, bathrooms, and lobbies also distribute ample top-down illumination.

 To maximize lighting, consider windows to be at least 10% of the floor space in a room.
 Combine with reflective ceiling treatments or light-diffusing wall paints to spread ambient natural light wider.
 For work or living areas requiring bright, focused lighting for visual tasks like reading or computer use, direct outlooks or north-facing vertical window walls deliver the most consistent illumination.
+Layer your eco-chic lighting strategy with circadian principles: maximize morning east-facing light for alertness, while using warm-toned, dimmable LEDs in the evening to support natural melatonin production.

 Natural Ventilation Strategies